mahmoudmatar01/Solid-Principles-Java/Liskov substitution Principle/readme.md

 2. **Override with Caution:** If you override methods in derived classes, make sure you do not violate the expected behavior of the base class methods.
 3. **Avoid Code Duplication:** Reuse code and behavior from the base class in derived classes to maintain consistency.

-## Contributing

-If you would like to contribute to this repository by adding more examples, improving documentation, or suggesting best practices related to LSP in Java, please follow our [contribution guidelines](CONTRIBUTING.md).